-The Manhiça Health Research Centre is a Mozambican non-profit organisation that carries out biomedical research in priority areas aimed at improving the health of the most vulnerable populations.
+The Manhiça Health Research Centre (CISM) is a Mozambican non-profit organisation that carries out biomedical research in priority areas aimed at improving the health of the most vulnerable populations.
 The centre was founded in 1996 with the support of the Hospital Clínic de Barcelona under the leadership of Dr Pedro Alonso.

 In recent years, the work of the CISM has included the creation of a key research agenda, training researchers and technical staff, and supporting healthcare in the district of Manhiça.
 CISM's international prestige is high and it is one of the leading health research centres in Africa.